cchudzicki-ocw-testing/21h.342-fall-2003/content/pages/syllabus.md

 ## Required Texts

-Griffiths, Ralph Alan, and John Ashton Cannon. \_The Oxford Illustrated History of the British Monarchy.
+Griffiths, Ralph Alan, and John Ashton Cannon. *The Oxford Illustrated History of the British Monarchy*.

 Strachey, Lytton. *Queen Victoria.*
 Townsend, Sue. *The Queen and I.*